 If your doctor approves yes.
 Since I am a doctor, I let my sons use sauna.
 You can see them below – on left and right – wearing their sauna hats.
 Their cousin, Egor, is in the middle.

-What should one do in order to obtain the benefits of sauna?
+How to obtain the benefits of sauna

 After receiving approval from your doctor, the best method I’ve discovered over the years is quite comprehensive – and effective.